Tag Archives: faith

 Gene was an educator by profession; and, though I was technically the instructor in our shared workshop, I really learned a great deal from him.
 At one of our sessions, for example, I was chatting with Gene during a coffee break and asked him about his experience while pursuing his PhD.
 Specifically, I wanted to know what he valued most about the experience.
 His response made a lasting impression.

 “Oh Steve, that’s easy,” he said.
 “The best part of my studies was the research.
 It was such a privilege to take a topic I cared deeply about and to explore it from every direction, to peel it like an onion finding every hidden layer.
-Doing research is what taught me to learn to love to learn.”
+Doing research is what helped me learn to love to learn.”

 At the time, I had no hint that I would one day become a research librarian.
 When I did, however, Gene’s words became my mission statement.
 With every student who sought my assistance, my goal was always to help her/him “learn to love to learn.”